Testing the ADT Control Panel

 >> Read More: ADT vs. DIY Home Security Systems

-ADT Tech Tip: If you’re using ADT+ to test your system, open the main menu in the app and click “Monitoring” > “Monitoring Test Mode.”
+ADT Tech Tip: You can also test if ADT is communicating with the monitoring center.
+Open the main menu in the app and click “Monitoring” > “Monitoring Test Mode.”
 Choose a duration and click “Enable Monitoring.”

 My ADT Alarm Has Gone Haywire!